TRANSFER OF INDUSTRIAL LOAN PROGRAM TO THE DEPARTMENT

 Governor Kemp signed Senate Bill 462 into law on June 30, 2020, and it went into effect on July 1, 2020.
 The bill was introduced by Senator John Kennedy and sponsored in the House by Representative Bruce Williamson.
-The bill transfers the regulation of consumer installment loans of $3,000 or less (“installment loans”) from the Office of the Insurance Commissioner to the Department of Banking and Finance (“Department”).
+The bill transferred the regulation of consumer installment loans of $3,000 or less (“installment loans”) from the Office of the Insurance Commissioner to the Department of Banking and Finance (“Department”).

 The Department appreciates the faith placed in it by the Governor and the General Assembly in transferring the regulation of these consumer loans to the Department.
 The Department is also grateful for the trust shown by both the industry and the consumer advocates in actively supporting the transfer.
 In the regulation of non-depository financial institutions, the Department is directed to ensure that licensees operate in compliance with state law, consumer interests are protected, and economic and technological progress takes place in the industry.
 It is the Department’s view that all of these objectives can be obtained if industry, consumer advocates, and the Department are willing to work together to modernize the applicable regulations and the offering of these loans within the State.
 Everyone at the Department is excited about regulating a new industry and looks forward to partnering with the interested parties to meet the challenge of successfully transferring the program.